completed 01/2026

 The digitalisation of work has led to the widespread use of mobile screen work.
 The COVID-19 pandemic has increased the importance of working from home as a form of mobile work in particular and this will probably continue to play an important role for many employees.
 Studies conducted before the pandemic showed that the movement behaviour of employees varied depending on whether they were working from home or in the office.
 The general increase and broader implementation may manifest changes in physical activity behaviour that can have both positive and negative consequences.
 It is unclear which factors of working at the office or working from home are decisive for healthy and safe working.

-First, suitable hardware and software for measuring movement behaviour is selected and procured.
-The requirements are high user-friendliness and robustness combined with high scientific quality.
-Standardised questionnaires and specially adapted protocols are used to record daily routines and other activities.
-The aim here is to minimise the effort for the test subjects and at the same time to obtain all relevant information in addition to the measured data.
-The survey should cover typical working days of an entire week, of which at least two should take place at work and two at home.
-An attempt is being made to collect data from a medium double-digit number of participants (approx. 40-50).
+First, suitable hardware and software for measuring movement behaviour was selected and procured.
+The requirements were high user-friendliness and robustness combined with high scientific quality.
+Standardised questionnaires and specially adapted protocols were used to record daily routines and other activities.
+The aim here was to minimise the effort for the test subjects and at the same time to obtain all relevant information in addition to the measured data.
+The survey aimed to cover typical working days of an entire week, of which at least two should took place at work and two at home.

-The evaluation will be based on previously published studies and will look at parameters of movement behaviour (steps, postures and posture changes, activities, METs, etc.) as well as daily activity (sleep, working hours, breaks, other activities, etc.).
-On the other hand, the aim is to identify whether there are factors that can be associated with healthier physical activity behaviour due to the possibly divergent daily organisation depending on the place of work.
-An ethics vote was successfully obtained for the project and the data protection concept was reviewed.
+The evaluation was based on previously published studies and examined parameters of movement behaviour (steps, postures and posture changes, activities, METs, etc.) as well as daily activity (sleep, working hours, breaks, other activities, etc.).
+On the other hand, the aim was to identify whether there are factors that can be associated with healthier physical activity behaviour due to the possibly divergent daily organisation depending on the place of work.

 -cross sectoral-